GautamBatta73/SidGautam/Versions/Prog_Language/readme.md

 <br><br>

 Click the inconspicuous button below to go to my Google Drive, where you can download:
+- Zip with the Test Files, Compiler, and Executor (Runtime Environment) as EXEs.
-- Zip with the Test Files, Compiler, and Executor (Runtime Environment) as EXE.
+- Zip with the Test Files, Compiler, and Executor (Runtime Environment) as Linux Executables.

+**For Linux: Once downloaded, you may need to give execution permissions on the files to execute them properly**

 <a target="_blank" href="https://drive.google.com/drive/folders/1bIonQZPRfJ_bTbHw-KjHeAVaPml8VYzj?usp=sharing" id="downloadBtn">
   <img style="width: 15em;" alt="Download" src="https://github.com/user-attachments/assets/6538da9a-0f30-4a59-a7e9-c3f1268ac4e3" />

 </a>